Iranian artillery renews bombing on Sidekan

 The extent of the damages is not immediately clear.

+It is worth noting that Tehran has been bombing northern Erbil for about two weeks.

-Iran's Revolutionary Guards said last week they fired missiles and drones at militant targets in the Kurdish region of neighbouring northern Iraq, where authorities said 13 people were killed.
+Iran's Revolutionary Guards said last week they fired missiles and drones at militant targets in the Kurdish region of neighboring northern Iraq, where authorities said 13 people were killed.

 The strikes were reported after Iranian authorities accused armed Iranian Kurdish dissidents of involvement in unrest now shaking Iran, especially in the northwest where most of the country's population of over 10 million Kurds live.